mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/beta-jenkins/4.0.0-2.204.2-beta/quickstart/index.md

 ---
 layout: layout.pug
-navigationTitle:  Quickstart
+navigationTitle:  Jenkins for DC/OS Quickstart
-title: Quickstart
+title: Jenkins for DC/OS Quickstart
 menuWeight: 10
-excerpt:
+excerpt: Jenkins for DC/OS can be installed using either the web interface or the DC/OS CLI.
+beta: true
 featureMaturity:
 enterprise: false
 ---